askft/riscy/README.md

 As for *writing* riscy assembly programs, I will provide a documentation soon.
 Full information can be found on the website linked to in the first section of the README, but keep in mind that my program does not provide a complete implementation of the RiSC-16 architecture.
+For examples, I have not yet implemented the pseudoinstructions.

 ### Motivation

 Before starting this project, I had no idea whatsoever how to implement an assembler nor a virtual machine.
-I'm not saying my implementations are idiomatic or optimal; this has been nothing more than a learning project.
+I'm not saying my implementations are idiomatic or optimal though; this has been (and is) nothing more than a learning project.